guillaumedsde/Harpocrates/js-api-client/docs/DocumentApi.md

 ## addSensitiveSection

-> SensitiveSections addSensitiveSection(setId, docId, opts)
+> SensitiveSection addSensitiveSection(setId, docId, opts)

 add a sensitive section to the document

-documentSet descriptor that needs to be added to the engine
+add a sensitive section to the document

 ### Example